 Have you ever cooked with flower essences?
 In our monthly column, One Curious Ingredient, Michelle Peters-Jones explores the history and culinary use of ingredients or dishes that are unfamiliar to her — and probably many of us!
 Today, Michelle takes a closer look at floral essences like rosewater, orange blossom water, elderflower and kewra water and how they're used in the kitchen.

 I've always been fascinated by the concept of edible flowers and floral essences in cooking and culinary trends.
-When we were children, my mother grew an assortment of edible roses, and one of our childhood pleasures was to pick the petals off them and taste the heady, floral bitterness.
+When we were children growing up in India, my mother grew an assortment of edible roses, and one of our childhood pleasures was to pick the petals off them and taste the heady, floral bitterness.
 We also loved sucking the sweet sap from banana flowers, and finding edible wildflowers in our grandparents' vast farmland.

 Rosewater is also used as a face toner and moisturiser in tropical countries and is a popular ingredient in the perfume industry.